 Heartland Driving Range and Mini-Golf – My kids are starting up their next season of golf lessons and I know they want to practice.
 Heartland is our favorite golf facility in the area.
 Its big, clean and we can hit balls on the driving range and then play a round of mini-golf all in the same place!
 Plus they have automatic ball teeing on the range (downstairs only) and who doesn’t love that?

 Adventureland – This is the activity my kids are most excited to do.
 We have our eye on the weather forecast and are planning this for the warmest day of the week.
 My kids love Adventureland and we will spend an entire day riding all of the rides!
 We visit this amusement park often, and I have found that spring and fall are the best times to avoid the crowds!
-The park is open each day April 8 -16 so get a jump start on your 2017 theme park fun!
+The park is open daily for spring break.
+Check the schedule here.

 Sign up for Adventureland coupons HERE.

-Lego Discovery Center Westchester – You all know we loved visiting Legoland Florida this winter, well the Discovery Center is a smaller, indoor version of the theme park.
+Legoland Discovery Center Westchester – You all know we loved visiting Legoland Florida this winter, well the Discovery Center is a smaller, indoor version of the theme park.
 There are two rides, a play structure, a 3-D movie, a mini-land and lots of opportunities to build with legos.
-The last time we visited, about two years ago, baby girl was still too small for the bigger play structure and ride, so we are excited to return when she can do bigger kid stuff!
 This center is located in Westchester, about an hour from the south shore of Long Island, traffic dependent, but worth the trip!